gholt/python-brim/doc/source/index.rst

 The brimd server tracks various statistics, such as the server start time and number of requests processed.
 The brim.stats.Stats app can be configured to provide access to these stats via a JSON response::

     [brim]
-    apps = stats
+    wsgi = stats
     workers = 4

     [stats]
     call = brim.stats.Stats
     # path = <path>
-        # The request path to match and serve; any other paths will be passed
+    #   The request path to match and serve; any other paths will be passed on
-        # on to the next WSGI app in the chain.
+    #   to the next WSGI app in the chain.
 This can serve as a basic
     #   restriction to accessing the stats by setting it to a hard to guess
     #   value.
 Default: /stats

 After restarting the server, you can now access these stats::